aws/amazon-eks-pod-identity-webhook/SELF_HOSTED_SETUP.md

 From here, you can mostly follow the process in the [EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) and substitute the cluster issuer with `https://$ISSUER_HOSTPATH`.

+## Deploying the webhook

+Follow the steps in the [In-cluster installation](https://github.com/aws/amazon-eks-pod-identity-webhook#in-cluster) section to launch the webhook and its required resources in the cluster.

 ## Troubleshooting